VinhNguyen0301/Redux-Tookit/README.md

  3. Wrap provider outside app component, so we can use it global
  4. Use reducer function in component by using useSelector, useDispatch :
   + useSelector to get current status
-  + useDispatch to update state
+  + useDispatch to update state.